 The body is the instrument in dance.
 Just as a painter paints with a brush, in dance it is through the body that movements appear.
 Therefore, students need to have knowledge about their body and its potential for movement.
 The teacher can assist the students by coaching them in proper alignment and movement principles.
-In grade four, students will:
+In grade five, students will reinforce their understanding of the body.
+Grade five students will continue to:

-- identify and explore a variety of whole body and body part actions, body bases and body zones - work toward moving with efficient use of their bodies - purposefully use their bodies in their dance experiences
+- identify and explore a variety of whole body and body part actions, body bases and body zones - explore arm and leg gestures which lead toward, away from and around their bodies

+- practice clarity of body shape when in motion or in stillness - work toward moving with efficient use of their bodies - purposefully use their bodies in their dance experiences - reflect on how they use their bodies in their dance experiences.